dbono711/cisco-nso-mcp-server/README.md

 - **Reduced Vendor Lock-in**: The same tools can be used across different AI providers
 - **Future-Proof Design**: As new AI models emerge, your tools remain compatible through the MCP standard
 - **Simplified Development**: Developers can focus on tool functionality rather than AI integration details

+### In Simple Terms

+Without MCP, developers would need to create and maintain separate integrations between each AI model and every network tool they want to use - imagine building custom connectors for every possible combination of AI systems and network tools.
+This quickly becomes unmanageable as your toolset grows.

+MCP solves this by providing a single, standardized "translator" that sits between AI models and network tools.
+You build each tool once, connect it to MCP, and it instantly works with any AI model that speaks the MCP language.
+This dramatically reduces development time, maintenance overhead, and technical complexity while making your network automation solution more flexible and future-proof.

 ## Current Tools